karttur/geoimagine03-proj-copdem/_posts/2021/2021-08-11-demproj-COPDEM-setup.markdown

 ## Overview

 This post summarises the processes chain for Copernicus DEM in Karttur's GeoImagine Framework.
 Each step in the process chain is explained in more detail in linked posts.
-The Copernius DEM in 90 m spatial resoultion is used as an example.
+The Copernicus DEM in 90 m spatial resolution is used as an example.

 ### A note on hydrological corrections